smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 ---

 ## 🎹 DTMF Support (Signaling & IVR)
-The SDK provides dual-mode support for DTMF (Press 1 for Sales, etc.).
+The SDK provides dual-mode support for DTMF (Press 1 for Stolen Cards, etc.).
-System-Native Interface: When using the native OS call screen, DTMF is handled via In-Band Audio.
+System-Native Interface: When using the native OS call screen, DTMF is handled via In-Band Audio and is not sent via data!!.
 Custom Dialer: For high-reliability digital signaling, use the SDK's explicit data methods:

 <pre>